collocations.org

 Increasing demand is placing undue strain on services.

-ease, reduce | cope with, stand, take | increase
+cope with, stand, take

-STRAIN + VERB
+strain + VERB

-show, take its toll (on sb), tell (on sb)
+show, take its toll (on sb), tell (on sb) (BrE)

-under the ~
+under the strain

-The ice gave way under the strain. | He broke under the strain of having to work twelve hours a day.
+He broke down under the strain of having to work twelve hours a day.

-~ on
+strain on

 PHRASES